Areg472/Areg472/README.md

 ## Welcome to my bio! :3

-I am Areg, a dev and video editor.
+I am Areg, a dev and a video editor.

 I like doing some development, which includes [**Ocean+**](https://github.com/Areg472/ocean-plus-react) which a cool streaming website for certain animations.
 I support FOSS and open source projects, such as Magisk, Breezy Weather, and Smartspacer.